wallaby-rails/wallaby-rails/docs/paginator.md

 If `ProductPaginator` is taken, it is still possible to use another name (e.g. `Admin::ProductPaginator`).
 However, the attribute `model_class` must be specified.
 See [`model_class`](#model_class) for examples.

-## base_class!
+## .base_class!

 All paginators will be preloaded and processed by Wallaby in order to build up the mapping between paginators and models.
-If the paginator is considered not to be proceesed, it can be flagged by using `base_class!`:
+If the paginator is considered not to be processed, it can be flagged by using `base_class!`:

 ```ruby
 # app/paginators/admin/special_paginator.rb